New York City draft riots: Monday

 Near the midtown docks, tensions brewing since the mid-1850s boiled over.
 As recently as March 1863, white employers had hired black longshoremen, with whom many white men refused to work.
 Rioters went into the streets in search of "all the negro porters, cartmen and laborers" to attempt to remove all evidence of a black and interracial social life from the area near the docks.
 White dockworkers attacked and destroyed brothels, dance halls, boarding houses, and tenements that catered to black people.
 Mobs stripped the clothing off the white owners of these businesses.

 Tuesday

 Heavy rain fell on Monday night, helping to abate the fires and sending rioters home, but the crowds returned the next day.
 Rioters burned down the home of Abby Gibbons, a prison reformer and the daughter of abolitionist Isaac Hopper.
 They also attacked white "amalgamationists", such as Ann Derrickson and Ann Martin, two white women who were married to black men, and Mary Burke, a white prostitute who catered to black men.

-Governor Horatio Seymour arrived on Tuesday and spoke at City Hall, where he attempted to assuage the crowd by proclaiming that the Conscription Act was unconstitutional.
+Governor Horatio Seymour arrived on Tuesday and spoke at City Hall, where he attempted to assuage the crowd by proclaiming that the Enrollment Act was unconstitutional.
 General John E. Wool, commander of the Eastern District, brought approximately 800 soldiers and Marines in from forts in New York Harbor, West Point, and the Brooklyn Navy Yard.
 He ordered the militias to return to New York.